-The organization can also create inventory, or what are commonly referred to as entitlements.
-These exclusive rights offered to the sponsor are integrated into the in-game or television broadcast experience, and are particularly attractive because they cannot easily be “tuned out” by fans.
+The organization can also create inventory, or what is commonly referred to as entitlements.
+These exclusive rights offered to the sponsor are integrated into the in-game or television broadcast experience and are particularly attractive because they cannot easily be “tuned out” by fans.
 Some examples are the “Halftime Show presented by Dodge,” or the “Nestle Crunch Time Stat.”
 Using creativity to align a company’s sponsorship goals with the organization’s available inventory is the core activity and primary goal in an organization’s sales efforts.

 Not every organization is structured the same way, so there is significant variation from team to team or league to league.
 Some teams, for example, are restricted on the categories in which they can sell sponsorships due to league control.
 Also, the proportion of revenues from sponsorships vary greatly depending on the size of the organization, market-size, existence and size of media deals, strength of ticket sales, level of league revenue sharing, and many more.
 A higher proportion of revenues warrants a larger and perhaps more hierarchical sponsorship department.
 A lower proportion, or an organization with low visibility, leads to smaller sponsorship operations.